anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_4/README.md

 payload with observers.
 Because the writes are related at this semantic level, it makes sense for us to guarantee that they are only observed in an order that fulfills the semantics we need.
-We can make this happen, we just need to include some explicit guidance, so the machine knows that it's what we want.
+We can make this happen, we just need to include some explicit guidance, so the machine knows what we want.

 Recall a couple of definitions from
 [Stern 2017](https://github.com/aparri/memory-model/blob/master/Documentation/explanation.txt):